Premature Infants: Our Story and How Tiny Microbiomes Make a Big Difference

 Have you heard of the human microbiome?
 Believe it or not, our bodies are comprised of trillions of bacteria that colonize to make up our bodily functions and keep us healthy.
 The vast majority of these bacteria are located in the gut, which is why we often hear about bacteria and gut health being related.
 And the science is clear: gut health begins at birth.

-While you’re filled with trillions of floating friends who help optimize your digestion, mood, immunity, and have many other functions as well, your tiny infant likely has little bacteria until birth (though new research is uncovering more about the infant incolution all the time.)
+While you’re filled with trillions of floating friends who help optimize your digestion, mood, immune system, and have many other functions as well, your tiny infant likely has little bacteria until birth (though new research is uncovering more about the infant inoculation all the time.)
 As your baby passes through the vaginal canal, is embraced in skin-to-skin contact and enjoys his first foods, he immediately inherits his most important gift from his mom: bacteria.

 When born prematurely, the mode of delivery, environmental factors, and the consecutive weeks in the hospital or NICU can disrupt the development of your child’s microbiome—which can have potential health consequences later in life.

 As a preterm baby’s gut strives to acquire the bacteria needed to colonize the gastrointestinal tract and build the immune system, he or she may be simultaneously given heavy doses of life-saving antibiotics to prevent infection and may need to be separated from his parents and other sources of healthy bacteria.

 Findings from an August 2015 survey in PNAS of 922 fecal samples collected from 58 preterm infants show that these interventions can have a devastating affect on a fragile microbiome, making it hard for the good bacteria to colonize and maintain the body’s microbial balance during this critical time of life.1

 So what can you do to counter these less than ideal start-up conditions and nurture your child’s microbiome?
 Here are my tips: